Paris knife attacker was French citizen born in Chechnya

 The deadliest of the attacks that have hit France over the past three years occurred in Paris in November 2015, when 130 people were killed.

-Additonal reporting by Sophie Louet, Lucien Libert, Gilbert Reilhac, John Irish; Writing by Ingrid Melander; Editing by Richard Lough, Angus MacSwan and Daniel Wallis
+Additonal reporting by Sophie Louet, Lucien Libert, Gilbert Reilhac, John Irish; and David Morgan in Washington; Writing by Ingrid Melander; Editing by Richard Lough, Angus MacSwan and Daniel Wallis